 The input rate must be verified for each installation to prevent over-firing of the furnace.
 NOTE: The input rate must not exceed the rate shown on the furnace rating plate.

 At altitudes above 2,000 feet, it must not exceed that on the rating plate less 4% for each 1,000 feet.
 To determine the exact input rate, perform the following procedures:

-- 1. Shut off all other gas fired appliances. - 2.
-Start and run the furnace in high fire for at least 3 minutes. - 3.
+- 1. Shut off all other gas fired appliances. - Start and run the furnace in high fire for at least 3 minutes. - 3.
 Measure the time (in seconds) required for the gas meter to complete one revolution. - 4.
-Convert the time per revolution to cubic feet of gas per hour using Table 9, (page 34). - 5.
-Multiply the gas flow rate in cubic feet per hr by the heating value of the gas in Btu per cubic ft to obtain the input rate in Btuh.
-See example above. - 6.
-The manifold pressure must be set to the appropriate value for each installation by a qualified installer, service agency or the gas supplier.
+Convert the time per revolution to cubic feet of gas per hour using Table 9 (page 36). - Multiply the gas flow rate in cubic feet per hr by the heating value of the gas in Btu per cubic ft to obtain the input rate in Btuh.
+See example below.